sohumh/sohumh.github.io/_pages/creativity.md

 layout: page
 title: creativity
 permalink: /creativity/
 description: A growing collection of the puzzles that rack my brain and the games that I create to inspire.
+Follow @thewordpuzzler on instagram for more!
 nav: true
 display_categories: [game nights, puzzles, standalone puzzles, cooperative games, competitive games, crosswords]
 horizontal: false